- PowerShell It allows you to list, filter, and export drivers with cmdlets such as Get-WmiObject and Get-WindowsDriver.

 Get-CMDriver -InputObject <IResultObject>

-With these parameters you can direct your queries to the SCCM catalog, filtering by driver name, identifier, associated packages, or administrative categories that you have defined to organize your controllers.
+With these parameters you can direct your queries to the SCCM catalog, filtering by driver name, identifier, associated packages or administrative categories that you have defined to organize your drivers.

 Examples with Get-CMDriver